WayScience/ome-arrow/docs/src/why-ome-arrow.md

 Preliminary results in [ome-arrow-benchmarks](https://github.com/WayScience/ome-arrow-benchmarks) show that outcomes are highly workload- and layout-dependent.
 In the repository's synthetic wide-table plus image-column runs, Arrow-table-native backends can reduce full-table read time and storage size relative to some alternatives, while write performance varies by backend.
 In the OME-Arrow-only benchmark that compares against directory-per-image OME-Zarr and TIFF layouts, full write/read timings and random-read timings diverge in different directions depending on operation type.
+In that same OME-Arrow-only setup, Lance showed random-read timing similar to OME-Zarr (about 0.020 seconds vs about 0.019 seconds average), suggesting Lance can be a practical OME-Arrow-based option for large image repositories when table-native workflows are desired.
+The same preliminary run also showed a larger Lance on-disk footprint than OME-Zarr, so this should be treated as an access-pattern tradeoff rather than a universal storage recommendation.
+This interpretation is consistent with the Lance paper's focus on random access in columnar storage ([Pace et al., 2025](https://doi.org/10.48550/arXiv.2504.15247)).
 This impacts comparisons directly: these are not pure "format A vs format B" tests, because the benchmark also reflects table model choices, directory layout choices, and access pattern choices.
 For this reason, benchmark results should be treated as preliminary guidance for scenario fit, not universal rankings.